-1. Credentials for the Hub are passed to the login method, and a session key for the Hub is returned (hubKey).

-- 2. Using the session key from the previous step, Uyuni Server IDs are obtained for all the peripheral servers attached to the Hub via the hub.listServerIds method - 3.
+- 1. Credentials for the Hub are passed to the login method, and a session key for the Hub is returned (hubSessionKey). - 2.
+Using the session key from the previous step, Uyuni Server IDs are obtained for all the peripheral servers attached to the Hub via the hub.listServerIds method. - 3.
 Credentials for each peripheral server are provided to the attachToServers method.
 This performs authentication against each server's XMLRPC API endpoint. - 4.
 A multicast call is performed on a set of servers.
 This is defined by serverIds, which contains the IDs of the servers to target.
-In the background, system.list_system is called on each server's XMLRPC API - 5.
-Hub aggregates the results and returns the response in the form of a Map.
-The map has two entries: - ^o Successful: list of responses for those clients where the call succeeded. - Failed: list of responses for those clients where the call failed.
+In the background, system.list\system is called on each server's XMLRPC API - 5.
+Hub aggregates the results and returns the response in the form of a map.
+The map has two entries: - ° Successful: list of responses for those peripheral servers where the call succeeded. - Failed: list of responses for those peripheral servers where the call failed.